Spiritual Growth and Development in the Local Church

 • Rose Guide to Discipleship by Rose Publishing

-There is both practical and theological reason for mentoring.
+There are both practical and theological reasons for mentoring.
 Mature women have an opportunity to leave a godly legacy, a lasting legacy.
 Foundational to mentor/mentee relationships is the practice of spiritual disciplines and awareness of spiritual gifts.
-There is opportunity for a Word-based relationship where both parties engage in Bible reading and/or study.
+There is an opportunity for a Word-based relationship where both parties engage in Bible reading and study.
 The mentor can also encourage and train the mentee to implement her spiritual gifts within the Body of Christ.

 “Mentoring is [from Ephesians 4] equipping the saints for the work of ministry.
 There are two parts to that.
 ‘Equipping the saints’—giving them something—but also ‘for the work of ministry’—so there’s an expectation that we equip so we serve.
-It’s not just pouring into someone for themselves, but it’s an equipping because I believe that’s how we actually build up Christ’s body.
+It’s not just pouring into someone for themselves.
+Still, it’s an equipping because I believe that’s how we build up Christ’s body.
 So equipping to bless.” – Melissa Kruger

 My favorite books for mentoring are: